asdf-format/asdf/docs/asdf/developer_versioning.rst

 The AsdfType class attributes relevant to versioning are as follows:

-- *name*: the base name of the schema, without its version string.
+- *name*: the base name of the tag, without its version string.
-  For example, a schema located at ``asdf-standard/schemas/stsci.edu/asdf/core/example-1.2.0.yaml`` will have a name value of ``"core/example"``.
+  For example, the tag URI ``tag:stsci.edu:asdf/core/example-1.2.0`` will have a name value of ``"core/example"``.

-- *version*: the primary schema version supported by the AsdfType.
+- *version*: the primary tag version supported by the AsdfType.
   For the example above, version should be set to ``"1.2.0"``.
-This should be the latest version that the AsdfType supports.
+This should be the latest version that the tag supports.

-- *supported_versions*: a set of schema versions that the AsdfType supports.
+- *supported_versions*: a set of tag versions that the AsdfType supports.
 In the above example, this might be ``{"1.0.0", "1.1.0", "1.2.0"}``.